J3RN/PLDB/README.md

 This will create a `pldb.json` file with the data in JSON format.

+## Errata

+### No "Procedural" Paradigm

+Programming language paradigms are rather loosely defined.
+Wikipedia describes a "procedural" language as an imperative language with block structure like `if`, `while`, etc.  So far as I'm aware, this definition includes every imperative language after ALOGOL 58; the only imperative language in PLDB that does not qualify is Assembly.
+Therefore, the distinction did not seem worthwhile.

 ## Contributing

 If you want to contribute to this database, please feel free to submit a pull request!
 I know that there are many languages, resources, etc that I have missed, and I would love to have help adding them.